SD3004/surface-vision-transformers/README.md

 # Data

-The data used comes from the [dHCP dataset](http://www.developingconnectome.org/) for the tasks of scan age prediction and birth age prediction.
-Instructions for processing MRI scans to extract cortical metrics can be found in [S. Dahan et al 2021](https://arxiv.org/abs/2203.16414) and references cited in.
+Data used in this project comes from the [dHCP dataset](http://www.developingconnectome.org/).
+Instructions for processing MRI scans and extract cortical metrics can be found in [S. Dahan et al 2021](https://arxiv.org/abs/2203.16414) and references cited in.

+To simplify reproducibility of the work, data has been already processed and is made available by following the next guidelines.

 ## Accessing processed data

-Train and validation sets of cortical surface metrics already processed as in [S. Dahan et al 2021](https://arxiv.org/abs/2203.16414) and [A. Fawaz et al 2021](https://www.biorxiv.org/content/10.1101/2021.12.01.470730v1) are available upon request.
+Cortical surface metrics already processed as in [S. Dahan et al 2021](https://arxiv.org/abs/2203.16414) and [A. Fawaz et al 2021](https://www.biorxiv.org/content/10.1101/2021.12.01.470730v1) are available upon request.

-However the test set is not currently publicly available as used as testing set in the [SLCN challenge](https://slcn.grand-challenge.org/) on surface learning alongside the MLCN workshop at MICCAI 2022.

 <details>
     <summary><b> How to access the processed data?</b></summary>